ncsu-geoforall-lab/open-science-course/topics/collaborative-writing.rst

 Publishing an article as open access is usually achieved by licensing it using one of the Creative Commons licenses.

-For example, MPDI uses CC BY (Creative Commons Attribution License).
+For example, MDPI uses CC BY (Creative Commons Attribution License).
-In `a description of an article <http://www.mdpi.com/2220-9964/4/2/942>`_ MPDI says:
+In `a description of an article <http://www.mdpi.com/2220-9964/4/2/942>`_ MDPI says:

     This is an open access article distributed under the Creative Commons Attribution License which permits unrestricted use, distribution,